underscoreio/essential-slick/src/pages/8-play-slick.md

 You'll probably want to provide a way for people to interact with your lovely schema at some point---possibly via the internet!
 The [Play Framework][link-play] is a popular tool for developing just such an interface.
 A plugin called [Play Slick][link-play-slick] makes doing so relatively painless.
+The Play Slick plugin integrates Slick with Play's lifecycle, ensuring all resources are freed when an application is stopped.

+## Overview

+To use the plugin we need to make three changes:

+ - sbt configuration,
+ - application configuration, and
+ - code.

+ Don't panic, these are all small changes.

 <div class="callout callout-info">
 **Run the Code**